Trygve.Com > Images > The Audio Files - Stereo Systems at the Treehouse

 The amplifier is the While Audio Labs A-250.
 As you can see, it's bigger than all of the B-80 amplifiers I have around the house put together.
 I also have a White Audio Labs preamp in a closet, and I've heard that very few of those were ever made.
 It's never been out of the box, though, so I haven't actually tried it out.

-monarchy audio dac and preamp
+monarchy audio dac and preamp, micromega stage 2

 Speakers:Apogee Duetta